paulad8/JS_quiz/docs/README.md

     * Selected answer will trigger the appropriate text banner (red = incorrect / green = correct)
     * 'Next Question' icon is disabled until the user has submitted an answer
     * 'Next Question' icon enabled after the answer submitted
-    * Once the 'next question' icon has been clicked, the next question will be correctly loaded and will continue           until all questions (easy = 15 questions / hard = 10 questions) in that section have been answered.
+    * Once the 'next question' icon has been clicked, the next question will be correctly loaded and continue           until all questions (easy = 15 questions / hard = 10 questions) in that section have been answered.
     * When all questions for the section have been answered, the results section will be triggered.

 *   Results section